 Is addiction caused by the substance having addictive qualities?
 (This is the physical addiction model).

 Is addiction a personal behaviour?
-(The is the psychological addiction model).
+(This is the psychological addiction model).

 Ask a person who has tried to quit smoking or drinking without success whether they believe that they are addicted and you are likely to get the response; ‘definitely!’